 Late last year the Obama Administration issued a memo stating that the federal government would not intervene if a Native American tribe wanted to grow and sell marijuana on tribal lands.
 Some tribes quickly expressed that they would not be doing so, while others came out and stated that they would explore the idea.
+It appears that one tribe in California is going to officially start an operation.
 Per the Press Democrat:

 A Ukiah Indian rancheria will soon be the site of what is likely California's first tribe-sanctioned, large-scale indoor medical marijuana cultivation and distribution operation.

 The 250-member Pinoleville Pomo Nation revealed Thursday it has entered into a contract with Colorado-based United Cannabis and Kansas-based FoxBarry Farms to grow thousands of marijuana plants on its 99-acre rancheria just north of Ukiah.